Featured Post

 Of course, the destruction of the Ring is one of literature's most renowned turnabouts.
 The heroes succeed in bringing the Ring to Mount Doom, but even a hobbit's unambitious nature cannot prevent Frodo from being seduced by the Ring's insidious power.
 But as Gandalf says several chapters back, Gollum has a special role to play, and his raging lust to be reunited with his "precious" both destroys the Ring and breaks the power of Sauron for good measure.

 The extended coda, in which Frodo and friends return to the Shire and find it corrupted by the evil of Saruman, also takes some inspiration from Tolkien's war experiences.
 He was determined to show that even innocent back-country locales could be aversely affected by the tumult of armed conflict.
 This resolve is perfectly in tune with the verdict reached by Frodo and Sam toward the end of TWO TOWERS, where they realize that a lot of heroic stories give the heroes too easy a time rather than emphasizing what their ordeals cost them.
 Indeed, even after Saruman is vanquished, Frodo never really rests on his laurels, but instead passes out of Middle-Earth along with the Elves.
-Life goes for the hobbits and the rest of the world, though implicitly they too will pass in their time.
+Life goes on for the hobbits and the rest of the world, though implicitly they too will pass in their time.
 Yet this downbeat ending does not cancel out the mythopoeic complexity of Middle-Earth, and what readers remember best is not that world's end, but the way it was "born," coming to life as no other fantasy-world ever had before.

 No comments: